Fz-Khan1/WeatherWebDevelopment2.0/README.md

 # WeatherWebDevelopment2.0
 Weather App For University ,
-You can just copy or download the file to Visual Studio Code and it should work without any issues .
-After downloadind the file you can just open the index.html file and it should run.
+After downloading the files you can put them in the same folder and from their just open the index.html file and it should run without the need to opening it VSC.